Long-Term Average Impulse Control with Mean Field Interactions: Introduction

 It is worth noting that the mean field game and mean field control problems are closely related but have different objectives.
 In MFG, the objective is to achieve an equilibrium where no agent can improve their reward by unilaterally changing their strategy.
 In contrast, MFC focuses on maximizing the collective reward of all agents under a centralized policy.
 Remark \ref{rem-MFG-MFC} further elaborates on this distinction.

+{ In \eqref{e:sec2game} and \eqref{e:sec2control}, the reward functional $J$ depends on the long-term average supply rate $\kappa^Q$ or $\kappa^R$.
+One may consider alternative formulations of the MFG and MFC problems, in which the reward functional depends on the supply rate up to the present time; c.f. \eqref{e:reward-hatJ}.
+However, Remark \ref{Rem:t-formulation} explains that such formulations are essentially equivalent to the ones given in \eqref{e:sec2game} and \eqref{e:sec2control} under the long-term average criterion.}

 When solving the MFG problem, a key step in the analysis is to fix a value of $z$ (and hence a price $p = \varphi(z)$) and study the corresponding classical long-term average optimal impulse control problem.
-This is fully solved in the companion paper \cite{HelmSZ:25}.
-For convenience of presentation, we recall some key results in Proposition \ref{prop-Fmax}, which establishes the optimality of a $(w, y)$-policy under certain conditions.
+This is fully solved in the paper \cite{HelmSZ:26} using a renewal argument to explicitly represent the long-term average reward for the class of thresholds policies as a nonlinear function; see \defref{thresholds-policy} for the class of policies and \eqref{e:F_K} for the function.
+For convenience of presentation, we recall some key results in Proposition \ref{prop-Fmax}, which establishes the optimality of a thresholds policy under certain conditions.
+The solution technique relies on the boundary structure and the speed measure and scale function corresponding to a one-dimensional diffusion.